UCI-GDIM31/class-activities-Ishaan-Mit/README.md

 Metaphor for classes and components were skinwalkers. the skinwalker is the component and the skin is the class, since differnet classes have diffenret methods which change the behavior.

+### W4
+private bool _isGrounded = true; creates a private boolean variable named _isGrounded, which is initialzied to true, and may be changed later.

+if (Input.GetKeyDown(KeyCode.Space) && _isGrounded) checks if both the space bar is pressed and if the _isGroudned variable is true.
+It will process as True only if both conditions are true, otherwise it will be false.

+_isGrounded = false; sets the _isGrounded avariable to false.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727